Grasscloth wallpaper is a collective term for fabric hand woven from natural plant fibres such as sisal, seagrass, arrowroot, bamboo and jute.

 Fibres are stripped from the plants and left to dry in the sun.
 The manufacturing techniques use traditional hand woven looms.
-Typically manufactured in countries where the grasses are cultivated such as China, Brazil and Tanzania.
+The product is typically manufactured in countries where the grasses are cultivated with styles from China, Brazil and Tanzania.

 Jute wallpapers have characteristics similar to sisal with slightly thicker, but softer fibres.

-Seagrass and bamboo wallpapers the thicker and more rigid fibres and will provide a more textured appearance.
+Seagrass and bamboo wallpapers use thicker and more rigid fibres and provide a more textured appearance.

 More complex designs can be used when placing the fibres into shapes and geometric patterns.

 The origin of grasscloth wallpaper has Asian roots, using natural resources the fibres are woven to rice paper and then applied to walls providing insulation to homes and a natural decorative effect.
 Natural grasses used on walls have been identified by archaeologists dating back over 2000 years.
 In contrast to Silk wallpaper and Linen Wallpaper the natural fibres or grasscloth were inexpensive and were widely used in homes.
 During the 17th century Silk wallpapers were being imported to London for use in luxury houses and mansions.

 With the explosion of hippie culture and appreciation for eco materials these natural wallcovering became very popular during the 1960’s and 1970’s in Europe and America.
 Typically, the designs available were simple weaves and used fairly basic colours.

 Fast forward to the 90’s, a strong revival for ecological and sustainable products were highly in demand.
 Leading wallpaper manufacturers and distributers such as Arte International and Omexco started incorporating more adventurous designs and colours.

 Appreciation for sixties and seventies culture has continued.
 Popularised by tv shows such as Mad Men showcasing 60’s and 70’s interior design with many interior scenes with grasscloth wallpaper.